 KA-BAR BK2 Becker Campanion

-When people ask for the best all-around outdoor knife, this knife almost always comes up.
-It has a versatile 5.25-inch 1095 Cro-Van blade and comfortable Ultramid handle.
-You can’t really go wrong with this knife.
+When people ask for the best all-around outdoor knife, the BK2 is almost always in the conversation.
+With its 5.25-inch 1095 Cro-Van steel blade and a rugged Ultramid handle, this knife is built to tackle just about anything.
+You really can’t go wrong with it.

 KA-BAR Dozier Folding Hunter